 Cases throughout the courts of the United States of America are often regulated by strict statutes of limitations.
 In many ways, statutes of limitations act as time limits in civil court that may dictate when a person is eligible to pursue a case or file a lawsuit against another person or entity.
 These often depend upon the nature of the offense and a variety of other factors.
 A person who has suffered an injury or property damage following an automobile collision may greatly benefit from learning about Boynton Beach car accident statute of limitations.
 Contact a qualified car accident attorney at Kogan & DiSalvo to begin examining your potential legal options.

 In civil court, statutes of limitations are a set amount of time that allows a person to pursue a legal claim following an incident.
 Once a statute of limitation has expired, a person’s claim is forever barred.
 In other words, there is a date set by a statute that on a certain date in the future, an injured person’s ability to file a claim against an insurance company or individuals responsible for the injury ends.
 In Florida car accidents, the statute of limitations stems from the date of the collision.
 However, it is important to understand that depending upon the circumstances of an accident, there could be different factors which may impact the filing timeframe.

 Different Factors that Could Impact the Statute of Limitations

 There are several factors that may influence the overall timeframe of a person’s Boynton Beach car accident statute of limitations.
-Following a car crash, a person generally has four years from the date of the accident to sue the owner of the vehicle for negligence.
-Furthermore, when the car accident involves an uninsured or underinsured motorist claim, the timeframe allowing for a lawsuit against the injured person’s own insurance company is typically five years.
+As of 2023, a car accident victim generally has two years from the date of the accident to sue the owner of the vehicle for negligence.

 Consult a Lawyer About the Car Wreck Statute of Limitations in Boynton Beach